 Master classes and private coaching in vocal performance.
 Open to Voice Performance majors only.
 Prerequisites: Voice Level II and departmental approval.
+This course may be repeated for credit.

 VC408 Voice Science (3)

 Study of the physics and physiology of voice production.
 Musical and vocal acoustics are explored using the facilities of the Westminster Voice Laboratory.
 Anatomic and physiologic underpinnings of respiration, phonation, articulation, registration and hearing are explored in depth.
 Offered every Fall and every other Spring.